A Novel Bispectrum Estimator of the Kinematic Sunyaev-Zel'dovich Effect using Projected Fields: Cosmological Dependence

 \section{Cosmological Dependence}

 We forecasted that the projected-fields kSZ bispectrum will have high detection significance (SNR = 100-200) when applied to upcoming CMB data from SO or CMB-S4, in combination with photometric galaxy data from a survey such as WISE.
-By choosing to remain within the linear galaxy bias regime, this kSZ signal could potentially be used as a probe of the baryon abundance (i.e.\,$f_b$) or the baryon density profile in the late-time Universe, while being relatively immune to modeling uncertainties in the HOD or non-linear galaxy bias.
-The astrophysical interpretation of this signal will also be limited by residual uncertainty in the fiducial $\Lambda$CDM parameters that govern it - the familiar `optical-depth degeneracy' present for all kSZ estimators (e.g.\cite{Bhattacharya2008, Smith2018, P23}).
+While restricting to the linear galaxy bias regime, this kSZ signal could potentially be used as a probe of the baryon abundance (i.e.\,$f_b$) or the baryon density profile in the late-time Universe, while being immune to modeling uncertainties in the HOD or non-linear galaxy bias at smaller scales.
+The astrophysical interpretation of the signal will also be limited by residual uncertainty in the fiducial $\Lambda$CDM parameters that govern it - the familiar `optical-depth degeneracy' present for all kSZ estimators (e.g.\cite{Bhattacharya2008, Smith2018, P23}).

 To this end, we now study the cosmological dependence of the novel $\BTTg$ signal.
 The baseline set of parameters that we allow to vary is given by: